pyeventsourcing/eventsourcing/docs/topics/process.rst

     # Run the test.
     test_orders_policy()

+The class method ``bind()`` simply calls ``mixin()`` to obtain a new object class which has ``Orders`` and ``SQLAlchemyApplication`` as bases, which is immediately constructed into a process application object.
+Using a process application object as a context manager ensures it is finally closed.

 In the payments policy test below, a new payment is created because an order was reserved.

 .. code:: python